 5 Certain products have been reclassified during 2023 for reasons including, but not limited to, an evolving regulatory environment, periodic monitoring of the product shelf, and developing internal classification standards.
-Impact of these movements on sustainable investment invested assets was a net reduction by USD 7 billion in UBS AG Abset Management Americas and a net reduction by USD 6 billion in UBS AG Abset Management.
+Impact of these movements on sustainable investment invested assets was a net reduction by USD 7 billion in UBS AG Global Wealth Management Americas and a net reduction by USD 6 billion in UBS AG Asset Management.

-6 In line with general market practice, IA reported for sustainable investments include limited amounts of instruments not classified as sustainable investment, including cash and cash-like instruments that each fund and portfolio hold for liquidity management purposes, as well as, subject to clear, limiting restrictions, client-directed investments included in sustainable investments that were duplicated in the disclosed dor 31.12.22 and 31.12.21 reporting periods have been restated
+6 In line with general market practice, IA reported for sustainable investments include limited amounts of instruments not classified as sustainable investment, including cash and cash-like instruments that each fund and portfolio hold for liquidity management purposes, as well as, subject to clear, limiting restrictions, client-directed investments included in sustainable investments that were duplicated in the disclosed values.
+As a result, the values disclosed for 31.12.22